Free Tiny Home Guide

 Whitefish is a gateway to Glacier National Park, and The Homestead Cabin nails all the mountain vibes you want.

-From the charming wood stove to the sprawling porch overlooking forested hills, this place is about true tranquility.
+From the charming wood stove to the sprawling private porch overlooking forested hills, this place is about true tranquility.

 There’s plenty to do here, whether you’re skiing Whitefish Mountain Resort, paddling on Whitefish Lake, or hiking Glacier’s trails.